-When enveloped in grief and loss, we have to be careful not to respond in dysfunctional ways.
+When we are enveloped in grief and loss, we have to be careful not to respond in dysfunctional ways.
 Some classic examples of poor coping behaviors include:

-These are all the result of low self-esteem, guilt and feelings of hopelessness.
+These all result from low self-esteem, guilt and feelings of hopelessness.
 With good supports and the utilization of healthy ways to express feelings, you will be at far less risk of using these self-injurious behaviors.